The end of the financial year is fast approaching. To assist with your year-end tax planning, Pilot have compiled a guide for you and your business.

 Now is the time to contact your advisor to understand the timing and quantum of your tax liabilities.
-Tax planning should be reviewed annually in June or earlier to take advantage of relevant strategies where it is commercially practical for you and/or your business.
+Tax planning should be considered annually in June or earlier to take advantage of relevant strategies where it is commercially practical for you and/or your business.

-If you would like assistance with tax planning or have any questions, contact Kylee Smith or your Pilot advisor on (07) 3023 1300.
+If you would like assistance with tax planning or have any questions, please contact Kylee Smith at email@example.com or your Pilot advisor on (07) 3023 1300.